onewelcome/sdk-react-native/README.md

 #### iOS:

-1. The Onegini SDK is uploaded to the Onegini Artifactory repository.
+1. The OneWelcome SDK is uploaded to the OneWelcome Artifactory repository.
 In order to let CocoaPods use an Artifactory repository you need to install a specific plugin.
    ```
    gem install cocoapods-art
    ```
-2. The Onegini SDK repository is not a public repository.
+2. The OneWelcome SDK repository is not a public repository.
 You must provide credentials in order to access the repo.
 Create a file named .netrc in your Home folder (~/) and add the following contents to it:

    ```
    machine repo.onegini.com